FAQs on Taxes for Cannabis Establishments

 What if I file my taxes late, are there any additional penalties?

-• When a return is filed late, with partial, or no payment, penalties & interest are assessed.
-A graduated penalty, up to 10% of the tax balance is assessed based on how late payment was received.
+• When a return is filed late, with partial, or no payment, penalties and interest are assessed.
+A graduated penalty, up to 10% of the tax balance is assessed based on how late the payment was received.
 The full 10% is assessed 30 days after the due date.
 Interest is assessed at .75% monthly, on the tax portion of the unpaid balance, and is assessed on the 1st of each month after the due date.
-Penalty and interest will not accrue on unpaid penalty or interest.
+Penalty and interest will not accrue on the unpaid penalty or interest.
 Once the tax balance has been paid in full the accrual of penalty and interest stop.
-A waiver of Penalties and/or Interest can be requested, in certain circumstances.
+A waiver of Penalties and/or Interest can be requested in certain circumstances.

 What if I need to amend a Retail Cannabis and/or Wholesale Cannabis Tax return?

-1. Copy of the Retail Cannabis and/or Wholesale Cannabis Tax return for the period (month) in which sales were originally paid.
+1. Copy of the Retail Cannabis and/or Wholesale Cannabis Tax return for the period (month) in

 4. Enter corrected figures, in black, next to the figures lined out.